hgraph-io/.github/profile/README.md

 * **[Enterprise solutions](https://hgraph.com/enterprise)** - Blockchain, AI, custom nodes, data, APIs, consulting and more.
 * [View all of our repositories →](https://github.com/orgs/hgraph-io/repositories)

+## Hgraph AI Assistant ⚡

+Create new queries and troubleshoot GraphQL API issues with our friendly, expert AI assistant.
+Get instant answers to most of your questions.
+Speed up efficiency in your development workflows.
+[Learn more](https://docs.hgraph.com/graphql-assistant) and [start a conversation](https://hgraph.com/assistant)!

 ## Community 💜